 Just a waste of money and time IMO

-If your a guest browsing this forum, why not join up we're a friendly bunch here and love to welcome new members Click Only available to view for registered users click to join to join
+If you are a guest browsing this forum, why not join up, we're a friendly bunch here and love to welcome new members Click Only available to view for registered users click to join to join

 Check out our Darts Reviews on Youtube: Only available to view for registered users click to join

 My darts collection: